Are Charged Leptons in the Simultaneous Eigenstates of Mass and Family?

 In the section 3, as a more clear event for $U_e \neq {\bf 1}$, we will discuss a typical $\mu$-$e$ conversion

-The decay (1.9) usually happens when we introduce an explicit lepton family-number violation term.
-However, we would like to emphasize that if we have family gauge bosons, this decay (1.9) will take place even if we do not introduce such an exotic term.
+The decay (2.9) usually happens when we introduce an explicit lepton family-number violation term.
+However, we would like to emphasize that if we have family gauge bosons, this decay (2.9) will take place even if we do not introduce such an exotic term.
+(For example, for earier work of $\mu \rightarrow e+\gamma$, see Ref.\cite{PRL59}.)

-For simplicity, we neglect a mixing between $\mu^0$ and $\tau^0$, so that we assume only a mixing between $e$ and $\mu$:
+For simplicity, we neglect a mixing between $\mu$ and $\tau$, so that we consider only a mixing between $e$ and $\mu$:

 If $U_e \neq {\bf 1}$, the effective $\mu$-$e$ conversion term $\overline{e} \gamma_\rho \mu$ is induced as follows: